Tutte's dichromate for signed graphs: Flows

 \end{theorem}

-Theorem~\ref{cor:flowcount_signed} is a special case of \cite[Theorem $4.6$]{GLRV18}, namely \cite[Corollary $4.11$]{GLRV18}.
-However, since we deal here with abelian groups, the technical difficulties involved in the proof of \cite[Theorem $4.6$]{GLRV18} when general finite groups are involved can be avoided (as the proof of Theorem~\ref{theorem:G-flows} shows).
+Theorem~\ref{cor:flowcount_signed} is a special case of \cite[Theorem $4.6$]{goodall2020tutte}, namely \cite[Corollary $4.11$]{goodall2020tutte}.
+However, since we deal here with abelian groups, the technical difficulties involved in the proof of \cite[Theorem $4.6$]{goodall2020tutte} when general finite groups are involved can be avoided (as the proof of Theorem~\ref{theorem:G-flows} shows).
 Very recently, Theorem~\ref{cor:flowcount_signed} was found independently by Qian~\cite[Theorem~4.3]{qian18}.

-Theorem~\ref{cor:flowcount_signed} can also be obtained as an evaluation of the signed Tutte polynomial by using the deletion-contraction recurrence established in~\cite{devos17} and applying Theorem~\ref{theorem:recipe2}, and then using the subset expansion of the signed Tutte polynomial as given in Definition~\ref{defn:signedtutte}.
+Theorem~\ref{cor:flowcount_signed} can also be obtained as an evaluation of the trivariate Tutte polynomial by using the deletion-contraction recurrence established in~\cite{devos17} and applying Theorem~\ref{theorem:recipe2}, and then using the subset expansion of the trivariate Tutte polynomial as given in Definition~\ref{defn:signedtutte}.

 \begin{theorem} Let $G$ be a finite additive abelian group.
 Then, for a signed graph $\Sigma=(\Gamma = (V,E), \sigma)$, the number of nowhere-zero $G$-flows of $\Sigma$ is given by

 \end{theorem} \begin{proof} As shown in~\cite{devos17}, for a positive edge $e$ (after appropriate switching of vertices, an edge in a signed graph that is not a negative loop can be made positive),